Understanding Interoceptive Exposure for Anxiety and Panic Attacks

 Work with a Professional:

-Interoceptive exposure can provoke intense reactions, especially in those with panic or health anxiety.
 A therapist can provide guidance, ensure safety, and help process the experience.Start Gradually:

-Benefits of Interoceptive Exposure
+Benefits of Interoceptive Exposure for Anxiety Disorders

 Improved Emotional Resilience: Teaches you to handle uncomfortable sensations without avoidance or panic.